ghdl/ghdl-yosys-plugin/README.md

   ghdl/synth:beta \
   yosys -m ghdl -p 'ghdl icestick/leds.vhdl icestick/blink.vhdl -e leds; synth_ice40 -blif leds.blif'
 ```

+> In a system with [docker](https://docs.docker.com/install) installed, the image is automatically downloaded the first time invoked.

 Furthermore, the snippet above can be extended in order to P&R the design with [nextpnr](https://github.com/YosysHQ/nextpnr) and generate a bitstream with [icestorm](https://github.com/cliffordwolf/icestorm) tools: